 - If your lawn feels spongy after watering and difficult to stick your finger through to the soil, you are a candidate for dethatching or aerating the lawn.

 - If you have pets, kids, or people playing on the lawn or maybe a car or small equipment passing through the lawn, you may have compacted soil even if it doesn’t look so.

 - If the rains puddle or make the lawn soggy where it used to get through the soil, or it feels hard to touch with stress-looking grass, your lawn may be compacted.

-- If you live in a region with clay soil, you need to aerate yearly to keep a thick green strong, and healthy lawn.
-Aeration improves clay soil for you lawn.
+- If you live in a region with clay soil, you must aerate yearly to keep a thick green strong, healthy lawn.
+Aeration improves clay soil for your lawn.

 Note: Your soil is well aerated if you have sandy or loam soil.
 Thus, you should aerate once in 2-3 years.

 - Did you establish lawn through sods?
 If so, you need to aerate the lawn to remove the soil layering that may affect water drainage from the finer textures of the soil.
 Such layering hinders root development; thus, aerating help breaks this layer and allows water and nutrients to flow through the soil easily to the grassroots.